RevealGC/localstack/README.md

 # localstack

+**Run Locally, Deploy Globally**
+Develop and test your AWS applications locally to reduce development time and increase product velocity.
+Reduce unnecessary AWS spend and remove the complexity and risk of maintaining AWS dev accounts.
+This repository is preconfigured using the open-source community edition of localstack.
+There is also a paid verison that includes a ui and access to additonal aws services such as ecs. to learn more about what local stack does, head to  https://www.localstack.cloud/

+if you're ready to get started, see below:

 ## 1. Install Docker

 LocalStack runs as a Docker container, so you need Docker installed on your system.